ssk12o/sop-site/regulamin-sop1-en.md

 # The rules for passing the course and for calculating the final grade

- - To pass the course, it is necessary to obtain a total of at least 50 points (out of 100 possible), and to attend the number of classes required in Attendance section.
+ - To pass the course, it is necessary to obtain a total of at least 50 points (out of 100 possible), and to attend the number of classes required in the Attendance section.
- - The points from retake always replace the result scored during the lab
+ - The points from the retake always replace the result scored during the lab
  - **The final course grade** is based on total points acquired by student during the labs (100p tops):

 | Points in total | Grade |